andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ## Starting to Build the React Client

 As a first step, let's build our client application.
-To make things simple, you will use [create-react-app](https://github.com/facebook/create-react-app) to setup the React-based client.
+To make things simple, you will use [create-react-app](https://github.com/facebook/create-react-app) to set up the React-based client.
 So, be sure to get installed [Node.js](https://nodejs.org) on your machine and type the following command in a shell window:

 ```shell
 npm install -g create-react-app